mobiliabrus/tourbook/docs/2-tour.md

 <a-hotel name="Irsia BnB Guesthouse" date="2014-1-4" nights="2" points="3.1413875,101.7100106"></a-hotel>

 Everyone was obviously asleep because they were snoring loudly.
 I gently climbeb onto bed and tried not awake anyone.
 My bed is beside a pipe which flews all the night.
-I, Even for those noises,  falt sleep.
+I, even for those noises,  falt sleep.
 I was too tired.

-When I got up, people all leaved.
+When I got up, people all left.
+The hostel offered free bread and butter.

 The city is such a black hole, and we were squeezed into it.

 People dodged amongst the seething crowds of men.

 I choosed leaving.

 ## KOTA KINABALU